-(1) The following General Terms and Conditions of Sale and Delivery (GCS) shall apply to all our business relationships with our customers (hereinafter referred to as “Purchaser”).
-The GCS shall only apply if the Purchaser is a contractor (section 14 of the German Civil Code), a corporate body organized under public law or a legal entity under public law.
+(1) These General Terms and Conditions of Sale (AVB) apply to all of our business relationships with our customers (hereinafter: “Buyer”).
+The AVB only apply if the buyer is an entrepreneur (§ 14 BGB), a legal entity under public law or a special fund under public law.

-(2) The GCS shall apply in particular to contracts covering the sale and/or delivery of moveable goods (hereinafter also referred to as “Goods”), regardless of whether we manufacture the Goods ourselves or purchase them from subcontractors (sections 433, 651 of the German Civil Code).
-The GCS, in the version currently in effect, shall apply as a framework agreement for future contracts entered into with the same Purchaser for the sale and/or the supply of moveable goods, obviating the need for us to make reference to them in each individual instance; however, in this case, the Purchaser shall be immediately informed about amendments to our GCS.
+(2) The AVB apply in particular to contracts for the sale and/or delivery of movable items (hereinafter also: “goods”), regardless of whether we manufacture the goods ourselves or buy them from suppliers (§§ 433, 651 BGB ).
+The current version of the AVB also applies as a framework agreement for future contracts for the sale and/or delivery of movable items with the same buyer, without us having to refer to them again in each individual case; In this case, we will inform the buyer immediately about changes to our AVB.

-(4) Individual arrangements made with the Purchaser in specific cases (including supplementary agreements, additions and amendments) shall always prevail over these GCS.
-The content of such arrangements shall be subject to a written contract or our written confirmation is decisive for the content of such agreements.
+(4) Individual agreements made with the buyer in individual cases (including ancillary agreements, additions and changes) always take precedence over these AVB.
+A written contract or our written confirmation is decisive for the content of such agreements.

-(5) Legally relevant declarations and notifications that the Purchaser is required to make or provide to us following conclusion of the contract (e.g. deadlines, notice of defects, declaration of rescission or reduction) must be given in writing in order to be effective.
+(5) Legally relevant declarations and notifications that are to be submitted to us by the buyer after the conclusion of the contract (e.g. setting deadlines, notifications of defects, declaration of withdrawal or reduction) must be in writing in order to be effective.
 Written form within the meaning of these AVB includes written and text form (e.g. letter, e-mail, fax).

-(6) References made to valid statutory provisions shall only have a clarifying significance.
-Even without such clarification, the statutory provisions shall apply provided that they have not been directly amended or expressly excluded in these GCS.
+(6) References to the validity of legal regulations are only of clarifying importance.
+Even without such a clarification, the statutory provisions apply unless they are directly modified or expressly excluded in these AVB.